kbase/project_guides/Data_Types/Eukaryotic_Genome/GenomeSpec.md

 Taxon ref is a versioned WS object reference.

-reference_assembly_ref is a versioned WS object reference.
+reference_assembly_ref is an unversioned WS object reference.

 location and environment information (perhaps separate fields for latitude, longitude, altitude)(perhaps we need a MixS object)